gitmepho/dataiku_int_azure-services/README.md

 ## Excercise 1 - Install a DSS instance (Design Node) - Install with port 11200
 Given the SSH details to the Azure instance, here are the steps taken to complete excercise 1.

-- SSH into the Azure VM using the Admin username and password `ssh assessment_admin@40.117.85.172`
+- SSH into the Azure VM using the Admin username and password `ssh assessment_admin@server-ip`
 - After logged in, make sure to login as yourself instead of the admin account (If you don't see yourself as a user by checking `less /etc/passwd`, create a user and choose the password `sudo adduser -m khun && sudo passwd khun`). `-m` creates the home directory for myself.
 - Switch user to myself when performing the installation `su khun`.
 Verify myself to make sure I'm logged in properly `id` and output should look like this `uid=1001(khun) gid=1001(khun) groups=1001(khun) context=unconfined_u:unconfined_r:unconfined_t:s0-s0:c0.c1023`
 - Create 2 directories for the DSS installation. `INSTALL_DIR` for the downloaded DSS tar.gz and `DATA_DIR` for the configs of Dataiku DSS (datasets, recipes, insights, models, log files, etc.) `mkdir INSTALL_DIR DATA_DIR`